Tenants of business premises benefit from the following protections at the current time:

 - It places an immediate prohibition on enforcing rights of re-entry for rent arrears;

-- For existing proceedings, it pushes back the earliest date that any possession order may take effect to at least 31 December 2020 (originally 30 June - then extended to 30 September).
+- For existing proceedings, it pushes back the earliest date that any possession order may take effect in England to 31 March 2021 (originally 30 June - then extended to 30 September and 31 December 2020 - still the latter in Wales).

 Right of re-entry - rent

 Section 82 specifies a “Relevant Period.”
-The period originally ran to 30 June, then 30 September but has now been extended to 31 December (by regulation under s82(12)) in England, Wales).
+The period originally ran to 30 June, then 30 September, then 31 December but has now been extended in England to 31 March 2021 (by regulation under s82(12)) in England, Wales).
 During this period, any right of re-entry or forfeiture under a relevant business tenancy for non-payment of rent may not be enforced by action or otherwise.
-(Query the position in Northern Ireland, which still seems to be 30 September).

 |"A right of re-entry or forfeiture, under a relevant business tenancy for non-payment of rent many not be enforced, by action or otherwise, during the relevant period."|